LLumisS/mtsd-lab1/README.md

 # Quadratic Equation Solver
-This is a console application for solving quadratic equations by Kyrylo *LLumisS* Bukach.
+This is a console application for solving quadratic equations by Kyrylo *LLumisS* Bukach, IM-11.
 Quadratic equation is an equation of the form: `ax2 + bx + c = 0`.
 Application has two modes of operation:
 1. **Interactive mode** starts when the application does not receive any arguments.
 Application asks to enter three coefficients: *a* (which is not equals zero), *b*, *c* - all three should be valid real numbers.